folbricht/desync/README.md

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
 The `chop`, `make`, `tar` and `prune` commands support updating chunk stores in S3, while `verify` only operates on a local store.
 - `-seed <indexfile>` Specifies a seed file and index for the `extract` command.
 The tool expects the matching file to be present and have the same name as the index file, without the `.caibx` extension.
+- `-seed-dir <dir>` Specifies a directory containing seed files and their indexes for the `extract` command.
+For each index file in the directory (`*.caibx`) there needs to be a matching blob without the extension.
 - `-c <store>` Location of a chunk store to be used as cache.
 Needs to be writable.
 - `-n <int>` Number of concurrent download jobs and ssh sessions to the chunk store.
 - `-r` Repair a local cache by removing invalid chunks.
 Only valid for the `verify` command.